Walking for short distances and turning in lower-limb amputees: a study in low-cost prosthesis users: Materials and methods

-\paragraph{Subject population.} The experimental protocol was approved by the Ohio State University Institution Review Board and all subjects participated with informed verbal consent.
-All subjects ($N = 12$ with 11 males, 1 female, $65.75 \pm 12.6$ kg with prosthesis and shoes, height $1.67 \pm 0.09$ meters and age $39.67 \pm 15.31$ years, mean $\pm$ s.d.) were unilateral amputees, out of which 7 subjects were above-knee amputees and 5 were below-knee amputees.
-All subjects had a Jaipur Foot prosthesis \cite{sethi1978vulcanized}, manufactured and fit in the SDMH hospital in Jaipur; all walking trials were also conducted at this location.
-Subjects walked independently without using canes, crutches, hand rails, or other assistive devices.
+\paragraph{Subject population.} The experimental protocol was carried out in India and all subjects participated with informed verbal consent, as approved by the Ohio State University Institution Review Board.
+Verbal consent was obtained by the experimenter by first explaining the procedures, risks, and benefits in the subjects' native language (Hindi), as approved by the IRB.
+All subjects ($N = 12$ with 11 male, 1 female, $65.75 \pm 12.6$ kg with prosthesis and shoes, height $1.67 \pm 0.09$ meters and age $39 \pm 14.09$ years, mean $\pm$ s.d.) were unilateral amputees, out of which 7 subjects were above-knee amputees and 5 were below-knee amputees.
+The right leg was the affected leg for nine subjects and the left for three subjects.
+See \textit{Supplementary Information (S1 Data file)} and Table \ref{table:Subjects} for individual subject data.
+All subjects had a unilateral Jaipur Foot prosthesis \cite{sethi1978vulcanized}, either the above- or below-knee prosthesis, manufactured and fit in the Santokba Durlabhji Memorial Hospital in Jaipur.
+All walking trials were also conducted at this hospital.
+Inclusion criteria stipulated that the subjects be able to walk independently without using canes, crutches, hand rails, or assistive devices distinct from their prostheses.
+Each subject performed two kinds of walking trials: (i) walking for short distances and (ii) walking in circles, as described below (Fig \ref{fig:JFoot1}).
+Subjects' walking was video-recorded and time durations to complete a walking task were timed using a stop-watch and verified using the video.
 The subjects did not carry any additional instrumentation.
-The subjects performed two kinds of walking trials: (i) walking for short distances and (ii) walking in circles, as described below (Figure \ref{fig:JFoot1}).
+The subjects walked shod in the reported trials, using their daily foot-wear.

-\paragraph{Walking for short distances.} Subjects were instructed to walk in a straight-line for five different short distances: 4 m, 6 m, 8 m, 10 m and 23 m (Figure \ref{fig:JFoot1}a).
-There were four trials for each distance and trial order was randomized.
-Subjects were asked to ``walk the way they usually walk'' and they had to start and end each trial standing still, so they had to speed up from and slow down to rest.
-Average walking speeds were estimated by measuring the time duration for each trial.
+\paragraph{Experiment: Walking for short distances.} Each subject was instructed to walk in a straight-line for five different short distances $D$: 4 m, 6 m, 8 m, 10 m and 23 m (Fig \ref{fig:JFoot1}a).
+There were four trials for each distance, resulting in 20 walking trials per subject.
+Trial order was randomized.
+Subjects were asked to ``walk the way they usually walk'' and they had to start and end each trial standing still, so they had to speed up from rest and slow down to rest.
+Average walking speeds were estimated by measuring the time duration $T$ for each trial (starting and ending at rest) and computing $D/T$.
+Between any two trials, subjects had breaks of durations between 15 seconds to up to a minute.